Best daily deals

 Price: Free / Varies

 Runtastic (owned by Adidas) is one of the most popular running apps on mobile.
 However, the company also does other types of workout apps.
-Their blossoming collection now includes road biking, a step counter, a sleep tracker, and various apps for stuff like push-ups, abs, butt, heart rate tracking, and all kinds of other stuff.
+Their blossoming collection now includes road biking, a step counter, a sleep tracker, and various apps for stuff like push-ups, abs, butt, heart rate tracking, and more.
 The main app is an outstanding app for tracking your runs.
 The rest are above average for what they do as well.
-Some of the apps are completely free, some have a one-time payment, and some are part of the Runtastic subscription service.
+Some apps are free, some have a one-time payment, and some are part of the Runtastic subscription service.
 It’s a good collection of exercise apps.

 Seven